Support for Moldova, solidarity with Ukraine at second EPC summit

 At a press briefing during the summit, Romanian President Klaus Iohannis talked of the “clear political signals” sent by the meeting, namely the importance of Moldova for the European continent, the continued support for Ukraine and the Ukrainian people, and of the strategic importance of the Eastern Europe and the extended Black Sea region.

 “The Republic of Moldova is not alone in facing the challenges it has to face.
-Romania stands by it, as I have shown, through concrete facts, on every occasion, and I also said this at the opening of the Summit when I spoke: Moldova is not alone,” said Iohannis, whose country is the foremost advocate of Moldova’s European integration.
+Romania stands by it, as I have shown, through concrete facts, on every occasion, and I also said this at the opening of the summit when I spoke: Moldova is not alone,” said Iohannis, whose country is the foremost advocate of Moldova’s European integration.

 “And as it was shown here, practically unanimously, the other European states also support it.
 I am convinced that the support of democratic states will continue for the Republic of Moldova, for Ukraine and for the region; increasing security and resilience means increasing security and resilience for all of us, including Romania and Romanians.”